aliHassan530/RemindKarTermsCondition/README.md

-# Reminder Kar - Terms and Conditions
+# Remind Kar - Terms and Conditions

-This is a single-page React.js website that displays the Terms and Conditions for the Reminder Kar mobile application.
+This is a single-page React.js website that displays the Terms and Conditions for the Remind Kar mobile application.
 The website is designed to be professional and compliant with Google Play Store requirements.

 ## Features